Clinical Predoctoral Internships

 Case Presentations: Pre-doctoral interns are required to give a minimum of two formal case presentations over the course of the training year.
 Case presentations are delivered during the Group Supervision meetings.
 Supervisors may assist trainees in any manner they wish with case presentations (e.g., review write-up, attend presentation.).
 The pre-doctoral intern will receive feedback from the group supervision leaders and this information may be provided to the primary supervisor for inclusion in semester evaluations.

-Grand Rounds: Counseling Services values ongoing trainings for all levels of trainees and faculty and staff.
-Thus, Counseling Services provides between 2-16 hours of department-wide “Grand Rounds” each academic year.
+Grand Rounds: CAPS values ongoing trainings for all levels of trainees and faculty and staff.
+Thus, CAPS provides between 2-16 hours of department-wide “Grand Rounds” each academic year.
 These presentations may be provided by staff/faculty within the Department or by outside presenters.

 Training Program Manual

 Our training program for pre-doctoral interns is for 2000 hours of Supervised Professional Experience (SPE), accrued over 12 months.
 Training generally begins around mid-August.
 We will solicit 4 pre-doctoral interns.
-Pre-doctoral interns are expected to be available during Counseling Services business hours: 8:00 AM - 5:00 PM, Mondays through Fridays.
+Pre-doctoral interns are expected to be available during CAPS business hours: 8:00 AM - 5:00 PM, Mondays through Fridays.

 STIPEND AND BENEFITS: